 Our conviction is that video gaming as an activity is not inherently sinful or prohibited, and is something that Christians can enjoy appropriately as part of reasonable Christian liberty.
+However, this liberty is not a free pass; it requires wisdom.

 - Has God, through the Bible, identified this practice as good and acceptable?

-- If yes – proceed according to God’s instructions
+- If yes: Proceed according to God’s instructions.

-Part 2: Does it Help or Hinder Your Christian Growth?
+3. Does it Help or Hinder Your Christian Growth?

 - Spiritual growth: